RocknRobotics/RobotCode/LittleReadMe.txt

 Use this to detail what you are working on.
-For example:

-Will work on creating the swerve drive tomorrow and then update the README file afterwards to be organized better --Noah Sookraj, 11/10/2023
+Will work either tonight or sunday on sending over relevant values to the laptop from roborio concerning the swerve drive via Network Tables.
+Might offload the swerve drive calculations to the laptop?
+I'll check the viability of that.
+--Noah Sookraj, 11/11/2023